south1992/LCN2G/README.md

 # LC-N2G: A Local Consistency Approach for Nutrigenomics Data Analysis
 > This shiny app LC-N2G explores the relationship between nutrition and its corresponding gene expression data.

 Shiny app(LC-N2G) explores the relationship between nutrition and its corresponding gene expression data.
 The default dataset comes from the mouse nutrition study (GSE85998)[1].
-The overall workflow of LC-N2G is as follows and for a full description, we refer to our paper.
+The overall workflow of LC-N2G is as follows and for a full description, we refer to [our paper]<h2 id="id1" style="display:none;"> </h2>.

 ![LC-Vis](/img/fig1.png)